faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 ![alt text](/images/image-13.png)

-- Furthermore, I have also created three files in it and added content inside it using vim command.
+- I have created three files in it and added content inside it using vim command.
-- Not only this, I have also added a logo.png image which will appear on my website.
+- Not only this, I have also added a logo.png image which will appear on my webpage.

 ![alt text](/images/image-14.png)